Born of Bloodlust

 I asked him what happened to his father for I knew the circumstances behind his disappearance was too similar to Mr. Morgan’s death.
 There were clues – a package, a wrench, and the inaudible wailing that accompanied my dreams.

 My mother told me that I was psychic but I didn’t know the extent of my abilities.
 Despite this, I knew with a measurable amount of clarity that his father was the one born of bloodlust.

 The boy shook his head angrily and glared at his mother.
-“I don’t know anything about dad and I’m not telling a stranger.”
-He had bruises all over his arm and his mother too seemed to have been subject with the same amount of cruelty his father had given them in the past.
+“I don’t know anything about dad and I’m not telling a stranger!”
+He had bruises all over his arm and his mother too seemed to have been subject to the same amount of cruelty his father had given them in the past.
 I smiled weakly and he took notice of this.